King-Rian/ai-case-study/README.md

 **Benefits to the Company:**

-- **Synergy with Tesla Semi:** The Tesla Semi, designed for long-haul freight, positions Tesla well to branch into a comprehensive delivery fleet.
+- **Synergy with Tesla Semi:** The Tesla Semi, designed for long-haul freight, can work in harmony with a full delivery fleet.
 By adding urban delivery vans and robots, Tesla can offer end-to-end logistics solutions.
 - **Market Opportunity:** The growth of e-commerce has heightened demand for efficient delivery solutions.
 Autonomous delivery vehicles can meet this demand while reducing costs and improving reliability.
 - **Strengthening Market Leadership:** Expanding into delivery vehicles strengthens Tesla's presence in the transportation sector, showcasing its versatility in applying autonomous technology.
 - **Environmental Impact:** Urban delivery vehicles would be fully electric, aligning with global sustainability goals and reducing urban emissions.